Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 A semilog plot of the market cap data and SRET model results is presented as Fig 9.2.
 Figures 9.1 and 9.2 demonstrate a change in Bitcoin market cap adoption trajectory starting in 2019.
 (It is not clear at this time whether the difference between the the onset of Period 2 in Chapters 8 and 9 Is real, or just an artifact of Bitcoin data variability.)

-The SRET model formulas for the two periods of Fig 9.1 are:
+The SRET model formulas for the Period 1 and 2 “blue” lines of Fig 9.1 are:

 Where ln, sqrt, and * are the symbols for natural logarithm, square root and multiplication, respectively.
 Market cap is in US dollars and elapsed time is in days after 16Jul2009 — that is, Day 1 is 17Jul2010.